dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3022: Death penalty debates invoke human rights concerns.
+### T3022: Some view the death penalty as a human rights violation with risks of wrongful executions.

 |Support|
 |---|